The Bankrate promise

-Payday loans can certainly be beneficial under the right circumstances.
-If you have a sound financial history, but just need a bit of extra cash to cover an expense, a payday loan could be a great option.
-However, remember that payday loans come with risks, and if you’re not confident in your ability to repay your debt, a payday loan could ruin your credit score, or even land you in court.
+Payday loans can be beneficial under the right circumstances.
+A payday loan could be a great option if you have a sound financial history but just need some extra cash to cover an expense.
+However, remember that payday loans come with risks, and if you’re not confident in your ability to repay your debt, a payday loan could ruin your credit score or even land you in court.

 Before getting a payday loan, discuss your loan options with banks and credit unions and find the best rate available.
 The dangers of payday loans often outweigh the benefits, so make sure you know their terms before applying.